a-schaefers/grokEmacs/README.md

 - **evil-surround** — change/add/delete surrounding quotes, parens, tags.
 - **evil-matchit** — jump between matching pairs (if/else, HTML tags, etc.).
 - **evil-cleverparens** — Lisp structural editing, Vim-style (similar to paredit).

-There is also an example comment in `grok-core/grok-evil.el` of how you may want to start setting up a leader key.

 ### Treesit to the future